 Forest industry in Finland

 Wood processing remains an important sector of industry in Finland.
-In 2016 the value of production of forest industry in Finland, including furniture industry, was 20 billion euros.
+In 2017 the value of production of forest industry in Finland, including furniture industry, was over 20 billion euros.
 This was almost fifth of all industrial production.

 With respect to foreign trade, forest industry is one of the key sectors as it accounts for a fifth of Finland’s export revenues and five per cent of the gross domestic product.